taeyouth/taeyouth/README.md

 ## About.
 I mainly carry out data analysis projects and store the source code and results of the process.
 I use Python and R as my main technologies, and recently I've been actively taking advantage of GCP.
-If you want to check the source code of the projects in progress, please check the other branches.
+If you want to check the source code of the projects in progress, please check the other branches in my project.

 ## Career
 2021.05 ~ *KOSI(Korea SMEs & Startups Institute)*